 In the Mathews Mountain Range, Kitich Camp is situated in the 800,000 acre Namunyak Wildlife Conservancy established in 1995 by the local communities to promote wildlife conservation and socio-economic development through sustainable utilization of natural resources.
 The conservancy is facilitated by the Northern Rangeland Trust (NRT), who provide capacity building at grassroot level to empower elected community trustees to effectively manage their own conservancy, increase security for wildlife, protect natural resources, resolve grazing conflicts and establish sustainable enterprises.

-Kitich is a key tourism partner for Namunyak, employing 80% of its staff from the surrounding communities and paying conservation fees collected from guests on a US$40 per person per night basis.
-60% of this income is used to fund community development, while 40% is used to fund annual operations costs of Namunyak.
+Kitich is a key tourism partner for Namunyak Conservancy, employing 90% of its staff from the surrounding communities and paying conservation fees collected from guests on a per person per night basis.
+60% of this income is used to fund community development, while 40% is used to fund annual operational costs of Namunyak Conservancy.

 Kitich Camp has been awarded “Gold Level” by the internationally recognised Ecotourism Kenya in recognition of its high level of environmental responsibility.
 The camp achieves environmental best practice by combining old fashioned safari camp know-how with latest technology, relying entirely on solar power and using only LED lighting.
-Rubbish is responsibly disposed of or recycled.
-Glass is separated and sold to the recycling plant ‘Central Glass’ in Nairobi.
+Rubbish is responsibly disposed including recycling.

 We also keep a small footprint by encouraging guests to take full advantage of the pristine and unexplored wilderness by opting for walks guided by Samburu warriors.